Xfinity Home Security

 Xfinity also fared well against other hybrid security systems or those that can both be self-monitored or professionally monitored.
 When compared to SimpliSafe, for example, Xfinity’s equipment and monitoring costs are higher, but thanks to the financing option, Xfinity customers can get started without shelling out hundreds of bucks upfront.
 Most hybrid security systems require a full upfront payment for the equipment, on the other hand.

 If what you’re looking for is a solid security system with professional monitoring, cellular backup, IoT integrations, and video recording, we can honestly say that Xfinity Home is worth it.
 Their rates are reasonable and competitive.
 They also offer a financing option with a two-year contract to ease the initial cost, but still flexible enough to offer month-to-month contracts to those who are willing to make a larger upfront investment.
 If you’re an existing Xfinity customer, the convenience of paying your internet, cable, and home security bills all in one place is an added bonus.

 We have to warn you, though, Xfinity Home isn’t perfect.
 You have to be fully aware of the added fees, like installation and cancellation fees, as well as taxes, so you don’t end up getting surprised by your bills.
-Xfinity is also not the perfect choice if you’re looking for a company with great customer service, or self-monitoring only to avoid monthly fees.
-If you are not 100% sure feel free to check out who we pick as our top home security systems.
+Xfinity is also not the perfect choice if you’re looking for a company with great customer service, or no monthly fees.
+If you are not 100 percent sure feel free to check out who we pick as our top home security systems.
 The result may surprise you!

 All in all, we were pleased by the security system and its features, so if that’s what you’re after, Xfinity Home might just work for you.